Belts Beneath Your Feet

 Wait—don't throw away that old belt!
 Arranged into large squares or tiles, used leather belts make a uniquely warm and soft flooring for home or office.
 Who would have thought?!

 Related: 5 Things to Do with...
 Leather Belts

 Related: 5 Things to Do With...
 Old Barrels

-Related: 5 Things to Do With...
+Related: 5 Things to Do with...
 Bottle Caps

 Who says hardwood floors have to be boring?
-Created by Chicago flooring company Birger Juell Ltd., this bathroom floor comprises horizontal cuts of oak, birch, and maple, as well as tiny twigs and branches gathered from the client’s property.
+Created by Chicago flooring company Birger Juell Ltd., this bathroom floor comprises horizontal cuts of oak, birch, and maple, as well as tiny twigs and branches—all gathered from the client’s property.

 Ripped-up brown kraft paper crumpled into balls, soaked in liquid, and smoothed onto plywood subfloor makes this a cheap and easy project for a creative and industrious homeowner.
 It looks almost like high-end custom flooring, don't you think?
 Check out our guide to paper bag floors before you dive into your own!

 Related: Bob Vila Radio: Kraft Paper

 Don’t let your vinyl record collection just sit in dusty boxes.
-Album covers can be laid out as floor tiles for an eye-popping effect in a rec room, basement or music room.
+Album covers can be laid out as floor tiles for an eye-popping effect in a rec room, basement, or music room.
 Lay them down with adhesive and apply several coats of oil-based polyurethane on top for protection.
 It’s a conversation starter that will keep guests talking all night.

 Related: How To: Choose Carpeting